why NOV Inc. [NOV] is a Good Choice for Investors After New Price Target of $17.55

 Insider trade positions for NOV Inc. [NOV]

-There are presently around $5,268 million, or 97.80% of NOV stock, in the hands of institutional investors.
-The top three institutional holders of NOV stocks are: VANGUARD GROUP INC with ownership of 43,365,118, which is approximately -1.701% of the company’s market cap and around 0.10% of the total institutional ownership; PZENA INVESTMENT MANAGEMENT LLC, holding 40,799,160 shares of the stock with an approximate value of $570.37 million in NOV stocks shares; and FIRST EAGLE INVESTMENT MANAGEMENT, LLC, currently with $479.5 million in NOV stock with ownership of nearly -1.508% of the company’s market capitalization.
+There are presently around $4,911 million, or 99.70% of NOV stock, in the hands of institutional investors.
+The top three institutional holders of NOV stocks are: PZENA INVESTMENT MANAGEMENT LLC with ownership of 40,799,160, which is approximately -0.715% of the company’s market cap and around 0.20% of the total institutional ownership; VANGUARD GROUP INC, holding 37,197,075 shares of the stock with an approximate value of $497.7 million in NOV stocks shares; and FIRST EAGLE INVESTMENT MANAGEMENT, LLC, currently with $458.92 million in NOV stock with ownership of nearly -1.508% of the company’s market capitalization.